keasamani/My-Profile/README.md

 👨🏼‍🎓 I am currently pursuing my master's degree in Bioinformatics at Georgia State University.

-📚 **Continuous Learner**: I am always exploring new techniques and technologies in data science and bioinformatics, eager to stay at the forefront of innovation in these fields.
+📚  I am always exploring new techniques and technologies in data science and bioinformatics, eager to stay at the forefront of innovation in these fields.

   I am looking to collaborate on **Bioinformatics/Data Science/Machine Learning** projects